 “Reproduction” also refers to digital downloads.
 This means that anyone who wants to copy your song (whether by releasing the primary recording or a cover) needs to pay you a license fee.

 A “derivative” work is a musical arrangement that alters key elements of another composition.
 As the songwriter of an original work, you have the right to change, adapt, or transform it as you see fit.
 However, another songwriter cannot co-opt substantial portions of your work and call it their own.

 A major example of this is the hit single “Blurred Lines.”
 In a closely watched federal case, Robin Thicke and Pharrell Williams were ordered to pay Marvin Gaye’s family $7.3 million for their song’s inescapable similarities to Gaye’s chart-topping single “Got to Give It Up.”

 While the historic ruling was eventually reduced to $5.3 million, Gaye was given a co-writer credit that spilled over into the “Weird Al” Yankovic parody “Word Crimes.”
 Unlike “Blurred Lines,” it classifies as a parody and falls under the same “fair use” category as derivative works that were created for educational purposes or as a form of social commentary or criticism.

 Another example would be the 2 Live Crew song “Pretty Woman,” which was declared a parody based on the Roy Orbison ballad “Oh, Pretty Woman.”
 That case went all the way up to the Supreme Court and established a precedent for similar forms of fair use.

 Creating Visual Representations of Your Song

 This may be the least-invoked right of the songwriter, but that’s not to say it’s unimportant.
-It applies to representations of musical works—for instance, the lyrics and sheet music—as opposed to the sound recording itself.
+It applies to visual representations of musical works — printed materials like sheet music and lyrics, for instance — rather than the sound recording itself.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.